How to Encrypt Email: Step by Step Guide

 - Android Devices – Uses a third-party app for S/MIME or PGP/MIME encryption.

-Here at Spike, we’ve balanced security, speed, and convenience to bring you our own innovative take on email encryption.
+Here at Spike, we’ve balanced security, speed, and convenience to bring you a secure email app.
 Read more about it on the Spike website and discover how you can keep your data safe without compromising your workflow.